SahithiAmmana/Group2_HW1/test/README.md

 Testing the code:
 ===========================================
-To test the code please execute the below commands pip install -e . pytest
+To test the code please execute the below commands:

+pip install -e .

+pytest